-Go to /tmp/backup.
+Go to /tmp/my_backup_destination.
 You will see a directory called default.
+This is called a series because this directory will hold a series of backups for your computer.
+You can easily change the default series name from "default" to the name of your computer.
+This is easily accomplished with the storeBackup configuration file (explained later).

-As shown in the picture above, you can have multiple series of backups from different sources.
-The default name for a series is default.
-Inside of the default directory you will see two sub directories whose names are build out of the date and time of your backups.
+Inside of the default directory you will see two sub directories whose names reflect the date and time of the two backups you just completed.
 Go into these directories (use two shells, one for each) and look at the files with the command